microsoft/WebTemplateStudio/docs/generated-apps/backend-frameworks/readme.md

-# Web Template Studio - Backend frameworks
+# Full-stack application - Backend frameworks

 The following backend frameworks are supported: